-Participants also recorded Curlew, Hobby, Kestrel, Red Kite, Buzzard, Snipe, Cuckoo, Whitethroat, Grasshopper Warbler, Raven and Reed Bunting, as well as several other more common species.
+Participants also recorded a male Montague's Harrier (only recorded a few times in Shropshire previously, and "identified" as a hen Harrier by some, Curlew, Hobby, Kestrel, Red Kite, Buzzard, Golden Plover, Short-eared Owl, Cuckoo, Whitethroat, Raven and Reed Bunting, as well as several other more common species.
+No Grasshopper Warbler were noted.